Question page

 Gray eyes are uncommon because relatively few irises create that soft silvery look people associate with true gray.
 Brown dominates the global picture, blue is a well-known light category, and gray sits in a narrower lane that is visually distinct but not always easy to classify.
 That combination makes gray feel both rare and mysterious.

-A good page on this topic should avoid sounding overly exact.
 The point is not to pretend there is one neat percentage that never changes.
 The better explanation is that gray is rare on a global scale and often feels even rarer because many people are unsure whether they are seeing gray, blue, or blue-gray.

 Gray belongs near the rare end of the scale, but the result should still encourage a comparison with nearby categories if you are not certain.